-- Any clothing, purse, backpack, notebook, jewelry, etc. displaying a hate symbol, illegal substances, profanity, violence, alcohol, sexually explicit material, guns, explosives, knives, brass knuckles or weapons of any kind are strictly prohibited at school. - Girls shall not wear tops that allow cleavage to show.
-When the girl places her hand on her chest with her thumb on her collarbone and fingers together (not spread), the bottom of the hand shall touch the clothing. - Under current information provided by the Riverside County Sheriff's Department Gang Unit, the following attire is considered gang affiliated attire and is not allowed on HHS grounds.
+• Any clothing, purse, backpack, notebook, jewelry, etc. displaying a hate symbol, illegal substances, profanity, violence, alcohol, sexually explicit material, guns, explosives, knives, brass knuckles or weapons of any kind are strictly prohibited at school.

-Skin, Hustler, 187, Playboy, Raiders and Hooters will not be allowed on campus.
+- Under current information provided by the Riverside County Sheriff's Department Gang Unit, the following attire is considered gang affiliated attire and is not allowed on HHS grounds. - Skin, Hustler, 187, Playboy, and Hooters will not be allowed on campus.
 Attire that identifies a city, area code, or a region will not be allowed unless it is official sportswear from a college or professional sports team.
 For example: a t-shirt with "San Diego 619" or "LA" printed on it will not be allowed.
-These brands are recommended by the Riverside County Sheriff Department and is subject to change at any time.

-- · Skirts and shorts must be equal to or longer than the tip of your thumb when hands are to your sides. - Clothing and accessories must not discriminate against any religious or ethnic groups. - Clothing and accessories must be free of safety pins and spikes. - Belt buckles larger than 2" x 3" ("credit card" size) are not allowed. - Shirts must be worn at all times.
+These brands are recommended by the Riverside County Sheriff Department and is subject to change at any time. - Skirts and shorts must be equal to or longer than the tip of your thumb when hands are to your sides. - · Clothing and accessories must not discriminate against any religious or ethnic groups. - Clothing and accessories must be free of safety pins and spikes. - Shirts must be worn at all times.
 The bottom of the shirt and the top of the pants must meet.
 The pants shall not hang low enough to reveal any undergarments when in a sitting position. - Do-rags, wave caps, bandanas, and hair picks are not allowed at school.
-Gloves are allowed only in cold weather. - No clothing or blankets that conceal the identity of the student (hoods, scarves, bandanas). - Sweatbands may be worn during physical education classes only. - Shoes must be worn at all times.
+Gloves are allowed only in cold weather. - No clothing or blankets that conceal the identity of the student (hoods, scarves, bandanas).
+Students may be asked to remove hoods in class. - Sweatbands may be worn during physical education classes only. - Shoes must be worn at all times.
 Shoes must be appropriate for the school activity and school safety (bedroom slippers, steel toed shoes and boots are not to be worn at school).
 It is recommended that sandals have heel straps. - · Chains are not permitted when attached to a wallet or worn on clothing.
-These will be confiscated. - Items that are classified as drug paraphernalia are not permitted to be worn as accessories or clothing. - Hats and beanies are allowed, but shall not have any professional team sport affiliation or a brand that is listed as unacceptable.
-Caps not conforming to dress code are not allowed to be worn or carried on campus.
-The 1st violation will result in the hat being confiscated and student will be issued a warning; 2nd offense will result in the cap being confiscated for 2 weeks; for the 3rd offense the cap will be confiscated for the remainder of the semester. - Sunglasses may not be worn indoors (unless under doctor's prescription). - Body piercings and tattoos are highly discouraged.
-Jewelry must not be sharp or excessively protruding. - Any confiscated items that have not been picked up by June 30 are subject to being donated to charity.
+These will be confiscated. - · Items that are classified as drug paraphernalia are not permitted to be worn as accessories or clothing. - Hats and beanies are allowed, but shall not have any professional team sport affiliation or a brand that is listed as unacceptable.
+Caps not conforming to dress codes are not allowed to be worn or carried on campus.
+The 1st violation will result in the hat being confiscated and student will be issued a warning; 2nd offense will result in the cap being confiscated for 2 weeks; for the 3rd offense the cap will be confiscated for the remainder of the semester. - Sunglasses may not be worn indoors (unless under doctor's prescription). - · Jewelry must not be sharp or excessively protruding. - Any confiscated items that have not been picked up by June 30 are subject to being donated to charity.